 You have not only faced challenges but you've had the resilience to overcome them.
-You have also, in your willingness to have open conversations, become young mental health pioneers.The Duchess of Cambridge
+You have also, in your willingness to have open conversations, become young mental health pioneers.The Princess of Wales

 It is a great honour to be with you here this evening for these very special Place2Be Awards.